 Testing a Dialog Box

-Test the grouping of controls such as radio buttons and check boxes.
+- Test the grouping of controls, such as radio buttons or check boxes.

-Connections to dialog box code made by using wizards are not included in the simulation.
+Note Connections to dialog box code made using wizards are not simulated during dialog box test mode.

-When you test a dialog box, it typically displays at a location that's relative to the main program window.
-If you've set the dialog box's Absolute Align property to True, the dialog box displays at a position that's relative to the upper-left corner of the screen.
+When you test a dialog box, it usually displays at a location relative to the main program window.
+If you've set the dialog box's Absolute Align property to True, the dialog box displays at a position relative to the upper-left corner of the screen.

 To test a dialog box

-For information about how to add resources to managed projects, see Resources in Applications.
-For information about how to manually add resource files to managed projects, access resources, display static resources, and assign resources strings to properties, see Walkthrough: Localizing Windows Forms and Walkthrough: Using Resources for Localization with ASP.NET.
+For information on adding resources to managed projects, please see Resources in Applications in the .NET Framework Developer's Guide.
+For information on manually adding resource files to managed projects, accessing resources, displaying static resources, and assigning resources strings to properties, see Walkthrough: Localizing Windows Forms and Walkthrough: Localizing Web Forms.